23d1/Modul-for-Craft-CMS-2/README.md

 ## Installation
 ### Server side files
 Download Craft CMS from https://craftcms.com/ and extract on your desktop.
-Place the `app` folder from withing the `craft` folder into the `craft` folder inside this package and upload to your hosting platform/server.
+Place the `app` folder from within the `craft` folder into the `craft` folder inside this package and upload to your hosting platform/server.

 #### Note
 Don't upload modul-database.zip, and no need to upload the source files in `craft/templates/scss` just `modul.min.css`.
 And don't forget to include the `.htaccess` file in the root of this directory.
 I've included a `_htaccess` file just in case, that you can upload and rename (OSX and Linux hides files with a period in front).